SoftwareEngineeringToolDemos/FSE-2012-SelfMotion/build-vm/readme.md

 5. Download the Vagrantfile in this repo and replace the Vagrantfile created in the directory.

+6. Download the file 'bootstrap.sh' into the same directory as the Vagrantfile.

-6. Type in 'vagrant up' to start the machine.
+7. Type in 'vagrant up' to start the machine.

-7. After vagrant is done running the script, open VirtualBox and power on the machine.
+8. After vagrant is done running the script, open VirtualBox and power on the machine.

-8. To use SelfMotion, read the readme.txt in the machine or in [this](https://github.com/SoftwareEngineeringToolDemos/FSE-2012-SelfMotion/blob/master/build-vm/Readme.txt) repository.
+9. To use SelfMotion, read the readme.txt in the machine or in [this](https://github.com/SoftwareEngineeringToolDemos/FSE-2012-SelfMotion/blob/master/build-vm/Readme.txt) repository.

 ----------------------------------------------------------------------------------------------------------------------------